Masking for a Friend - 99% Invisible

 Eight years later, when the 1918 Flu Epidemic hit, people remembered Wu’s mask and it started to be seen and adopted across the world.
 The acceptance of wearing masks really varied depending on where you were during the time, but it wasn’t a widespread practice.

-After the pandemic ended in 1920, wearing masks fell into obscurity in the US mostly because the country did not experience many deadly epidemics in the country, but in China, there was never an opportunity to forget because of the amount of outbreaks and wars.
+After the pandemic ended in 1920, wearing masks fell into obscurity in the US mostly because the country did not experience many deadly epidemics, but in China, there was never an opportunity to forget.
 As Lynteris explains, “In China, you have a continuity of the use of the mask.
 So the mask story does not end in 1911 or 1918.
 It continues through several other outbreaks in the 20s, in the 30s.
 And then in Mao’s China after 1949.”
-Not only that, the medical mask plays an important role in public health campaigns and in propaganda.
+Not only that, but the medical mask also plays an important role in public health campaigns and in propaganda.

 A lot of people would say that wearing a mask is a “cultural” thing in China which is true in a way, but Vivian Huang, a historian at the Shanghai Library, says that they only became “normal” in China because they were required by the state.
 Wearing masks was promoted through propaganda posters, in the newspapers, and various other public health campaigns.
 She says that the adoption of masks was actually a slow process that needed to be learned.

-Note: Correction: The Manchurian Plague was incorrectly referred to as a virus in one instance of the podcast.
-The plague is a bacteria, not a virus.